 - Feb 2017 – Scotland’s charities fear Brexit economic shock

-Click here for the latest reports, briefings and papers on topics relevant to Brexit and the third sector.
+Click here for the latest reports, briefings and papers on topics relevant to Brexit and the voluntary sector.
 Alternatively, join our mailing list for all the latest news.

 The Scottish Centre on European Relations is an independent and unaligned EU think tank, based in Edinburgh.
 Take a look at their website for their latest policy analysis, comment and events.